Blupo/ColorPane/docs/user-guide/tips.md

 ## Gradient Editor

 - If you have a keypoint selected, you can use the left and right arrow keys to select a different keypoint.
-- You can right-click on a keypoint to delete it instead of having to use the dedicated delete button.
+- You can right-click on a keypoint to delete it instead of having to use the delete button.

 ## Resetting Session Locks